agusnt/let-s-go-to-have-fun/Figures/README.md

-        "value": , # Value (used also for the label) "color": # Point color; array if stacked bar "marker": # Marker or Hatch; array if stacked var }
+        "value": , # Value (used also for the label) "color": # Point color; array if stacked bar "marker": # Marker or Hatch; array if stacked var "legend": # Bool; True if we have to include this value into the legend, optional }
 ]
 ```